rovellipaolo/gnome-shell-extension-sermon/README.md

 MenuPresenter.onClick()
-  ✔ when clicking on the menu and this is already open, no operation is performed ✔ when clicking on the menu and this opens, the menu is shown
+  ✔ when clicking on the menu and this is already open, no operation is performed ✔ when clicking on the menu and this opens, the menu is cleared and then shown again

 MenuPresenter.setupEvents()
   ✔ when setting up the menu events, a click event is added to the menu

 MenuPresenter.setupView()
-  ✔ when setting up the menu, this is cleared and shown ✔ when setting up the menu, the section container is shown in the menu ✔ when setting up the menu and systemd is not enabled, its section is not shown ✔ when setting up the menu and systemd is not installed, its section is not shown ✔ when setting up the menu and systemd is installed, its section is shown in the menu in first position ✔ when setting up the menu and docker is not enabled, its section is not shown ✔ when setting up the menu and docker is not installed, its section is not shown ✔ when setting up the menu and systemd is enabled and docker is installed, docker section is shown in the menu in second position
-  ✔ when setting up the menu and docker is installed but systemd is disabled, docker section is shown in the menu in first position
+  ✔ when setting up the menu, this is cleared and then shown ✔ when setting up the menu, the section container is shown in the menu ✔ when setting up the menu and Systemd is not enabled, its section is not shown ✔ when setting up the menu and Systemd is enabled, its section is shown in first position ✔ when setting up the menu and Cron is not enabled, its section is not shown ✔ when setting up the menu and both Systemd and Cron are enabled, Cron section is shown in the menu in second position ✔ when setting up the menu and only Cron is enabled, Cron section is shown in the menu in first position ✔ when setting up the menu and Docker is not enabled, its section is not shown ✔ when setting up the menu and all sections are enabled, Docker section is shown in the menu in third position ✔ when setting up the menu and both Systemd and Docker are enabled, Docker section is shown in the menu in second position ✔ when setting up the menu and only Docker is enabled, Docker section is shown in the menu in first position

 MenuPresenter.onDestroy()
-  ✔ when destroyed and without events, no operation is performed ✔ when destroyed and with events, all events are removed from the menu
+  ✔ when destroyed and without events, no operation is performed ✔ when destroyed and with events, all events are removed from the menu ✔ when destroyed and without views, no operation is performed ✔ when destroyed and with views, all views are removed from the menu

 ...

-✔ 272 completed
+✔ 327 completed
 ```
 **NOTE:** This is using [`gjsunit`](https://github.com/philipphoffmann/gjsunit) under-the-hood.